makersacademy/takeaway-challenge/README.md

    The current app does not have more than one menu.
 The Takeout class could feature a "switch_menu" method, that could source dishes from other menus to then add to the order.

-2. Requiring user input to order (through 'gets)
+2. Requiring user input to order (through 'gets')

    This app would be much more interactive if users could just execute a "takeout.run" method, which would prompt the user to add/delete dishes to a basket, then accept certain inputs to checkout and complete the order.